What Is Economic Buyer?

 What is an economic buyer?

 The economic buyer is the person with authority and budget to approve, renew, or cancel your contract.
 They control the financial decision even if they do not use the product daily.
 In enterprise accounts, this is typically a VP, SVP, or C-level executive.
+This is a common area of focus for customer success teams working to improve their approach to Economic Buyer.

 How is the economic buyer different from the champion?

 The champion uses and advocates for the product daily.
 The economic buyer controls the budget.
 In small companies they may be the same person.
 In enterprise accounts they are usually different stakeholders with different motivations and concerns.
+This is a common area of focus for customer success teams working to improve their approach to Economic Buyer.

 How should CSMs engage economic buyers?

 Through Executive Business Reviews, ROI summaries, and occasional direct communication.
 Speak in business outcomes (revenue, efficiency, cost savings) rather than product metrics.
 The goal is ensuring the economic buyer sees clear value for their investment.
+This is a common area of focus for customer success teams working to improve their approach to Economic Buyer.